Is Kyle Kuzma Ready to Be the Los Angeles Lakers' 3rd Star?

 That's not completely fair to Kuzma, but it's hard to see where he fits as a serious contributor if he can't hang on the perimeter.
 The clock is ticking on LeBron's career, and that brings a certain sense of urgency to the table.

-This could very well be a make-or-break season for Kuzma's future in Los Angeles.
+This could well be a make-or-break season for Kuzma's future in Los Angeles.

 Stats via Basketball Reference and NBA.com unless otherwise noted.